Rainbow-CPaaS/Rainbow-iOS-SDK-Samples/Rainbow-iOS-SDK-Sample-Contacts/README.md

     Contact *contact = [userInfo objectForKey:kContactKey];
     // update the contact object in your contactsArray, new informations like the contact
     // avatar image might be sent by the server after the initial addContact.
-}
+    // update contacts list when contact is removed from user network using other clients }